 The third approach

-Please drag and drop any Geographic filed to the Column or Row shelf, and selecting the Map from the Tableau Show Me window will automatically create for you.
-Let’s drag the State Province Name dimension to Columns Shelf and choose the dotted one present in the Show Me card.
+Please drag and drop any Geographic field to the Column or Row shelf, and selecting the Map from the Tableau Show Me window will automatically create it for you.
+Let’s drag the State Province Name dimension to the Columns Shelf.
+Next, choose the dotted one present in the Show Me card.

 That will automatically create the United States data points